 The glycemic index is a numerical system that ranks carbohydrates based on how much they raise blood glucose levels after eating.
 Foods are scored on a scale from 0 to 100:

-• Low-GI foods (55 or less): These foods cause a slower, more gradual rise in blood sugar.
+- Low-GI foods (55 or less): These cause a slower, more gradual rise in blood sugar.

-• High-GI foods (70 and above): These foods lead to a quick and significant spike in blood sugar.
+- High-GI foods (70 and above): Lead to a quick and significant spike in blood sugar.

-The lower the GI of a food, the slower it is digested and absorbed, which means a slower rise in blood glucose levels.
-This is particularly beneficial for people with diabetes, as it helps in managing post-meal blood sugar spikes.
+The lower the GI of a food, the slower it is digested and absorbed, which means a steadier blood-glucose response — particularly beneficial for people with diabetes, metabolic syndrome or anyone looking to avoid energy dips and sugar cravings.

 Why is Glycemic Index Important for Diabetes?